MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/build-artifacts.md

 > [!NOTE]
 > We recommend upgrading from **build artifacts** (`PublishBuildArtifacts@1` and `DownloadBuildArtifacts@0`) to **[pipeline artifacts](pipeline-artifacts.md)** (`PublishPipelineArtifact@1` and `DownloadPipelineArtifact@2`) for faster output storage speeds.

 Azure Artifacts is a service that enables teams to use feeds and upstream sources to manage their dependencies.
-You can use Azure pipelines to publish and consume different types of artifacts as part of your CI/CD workflow.
+You can use Azure Pipelines to publish and consume different types of artifacts as part of your CI/CD workflow.

 ## How do I publish artifacts?